ais-one/cookbook/README.md

 ### development

+The development environment is on a local machine used by developers.

+Docker compose can be used to set up supporting applications such as Redis, ElasticSearch, Kafka, etc.

 - cloudflare - no
 - frontend - local
 - backend - local
 - mongodb - local
 - file uploads - local folder / Google object storage
 - sqlite - local file
 - user_session - local memory

 **Commands**